axelkar/dt-tools/CONTRIBUTING.md

 ## Commit messages

+When referencing GitHub issues or pull requests in commits, please use the URLs instead of just a hashtag and a number.

-It's recommended to adhere to the [conventional commit specification](https://www.conventionalcommits.org/en/v1.0.0/).
+Commit messages should be written according to the [conventional commit specification](https://www.conventionalcommits.org/en/v1.0.0/).

 The following commit types are supported: